Image compression optimized for 3D reconstruction by utilizing deep neural networks

 \section{Discussion}

-We proposed three neural network architectures for joint image compression and 3D reconstruction.
+The main conclusions from the paper can be summarized as follows: \begin{itemize} \itemsep0em \item Three neural network architectures for joint image compression and 3D reconstruction were proposed which trade-off 3D reconstruction quality, image decompression, and run time. \item Near optimal 3D reconstruction is obtained for a wide range of compression rates, including aggressive rates where JPEG-2000 fails completely. \item The \textit{implicit} architecture reaches the most aggressive compression rates without performance loss, while also being the fastest in run time. \end{itemize} Let us now discuss in more detail.
 The \textit{sequential} and \textit{direct} model architectures include an RNN-based module dedicated for image compression and allows for compressed image decoding.
-These architectures are trained to optimize two loss functions simultanuously, one for 2D image compression, and another for 3D reconstruction.
+These architectures are trained to optimize two loss functions simultaneously, one for 2D image compression, and another for 3D reconstruction.
 As such, they imply significant additional computations (both in train and test time) compared to the 3D reconstruction module alone.
 The \textit{implicit} model architecture is both more computationally efficient and accurate.
 It is trained only by minimizing the loss function associated with the 3D reconstruction task.
 The compression is obtained implicitly via a binarizer module which is inserted as part of the 3D reconstruction network architecture.
 The computational overhead that this variant imposes on top of an existing 3D reconstruction module alone, is negligible.